phD (Purdue University)

 - Senior Professional, 2007-2008, Cambridge Systematics, Oakland, California, USA

-Before becoming a university professor at the University of Nevada, Las Vegas (UNLV), I worked for one year as Senior Professional for a major consulting firm, Cambridge Systematics.
-I worked on multiple projects for clients, including Federal Highway Administration, California Department of Transportation (CalTrans), and local Metropolitan Planning Organizations.
-Results from my work where used at the operational level to select strategies to deploy intelligent transportation systems throughout the San Francisco metropolitan area.
-During that time, the work that we did was innovative in terms of using and expanding capabilities provided by Dynamic Traffic Assignment to evaluate multiple intelligent transportation system technologies for a real-work traffic system.
+Before becoming a university professor at the University of Nevada, Las Vegas (UNLV), Professor Paz worked for one year as Senior Professional for a major consulting firm, Cambridge Systematics.
+He worked on multiple projects for clients, including Federal Highway Administration, California Department of Transportation (CalTrans), and local Metropolitan Planning Organizations.
+Results from this work were used at the operational level to select strategies to deploy intelligent transportation systems throughout the San Francisco metropolitan area.
+The work was innovative at that time in terms of using and expanding capabilities provided by Dynamic Traffic Assignment to evaluate multiple intelligent transportation system technologies for a real-work traffic system.
 The evaluation was performed with the final objective of making decisions that would result in integration of multiple traffic systems and modes of transportation.

 Business Intelligence and Advanced Analytics

-My major industry experience is a large Business Intelligence project that involved data warehousing, software development, advanced analytics, dashboard implementation, and training to the sponsor/client.
-I was the principal investigator (PI) for this $US 2.8 million project, and my share was 80%.
-As the manager and PI for this project, I was responsible for hiring professionals and graduate students, had regular communication with the Front Office of NDOT, provided leadership and guidance to my team, provided high-level recommendations to the project manager at NDOT, and pursued innovation and commercialization of the corresponding technology.
+Professor Paz' major industry experience is a large Business Intelligence project that involved data warehousing, software development, advanced analytics, dashboard implementation, and training to the sponsor/client.
+He was the principal investigator (PI) for this $US 2.8 million project, with a share of 80%.
 Key innovations from this project are listed below, with non-provisional applications for patents filed for the first two innovations: